 - Ability to adjust priorities as needed to address emergency/crisis situations.

 - Ability to establish productive working relationships with service providers, family members, support professionals, ISP teams, and co-workers.

 - Ability to pass a criminal background check.

-- Valid driver’s license, clean driving record, proof of auto liability insurance, and a reliable vehicle.
+- Valid driver’s license, clean driving record, and proof of auto liability insurance.

 - Skill in using Microsoft Office software and ability to accurately and consistently document work activities in web-based case management and time-tracking system.

-- LIVE in or be WILLING TO RELOCATE to PORTLAND, Oregon or surrounding area.
+- LIVE in or be WILLING TO RELOCATE to mid-Willamette Valley, Oregon or surrounding area.